 My overal stats should 1/3 the traffic to my photos comes from within flickr.
 Yet I see this same pattern on a daily basis.

 Maybe I should not have dropped out of that Cousera course on social network analysis…

 If I wanted to be a real Social Media Dust Bunny, I’d tweet ’em all.

-The post "Not That I Am Into Counting (twitter+flickr views)" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (http://cogdogblog.com/2012/10/twitter-flickr-views/) on October 30, 2012.
+The post "Not That I Am Into Counting (twitter+flickr views)" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2012/10/twitter-flickr-views/) on October 30, 2012.